Free Shipping on all orders over $5 in the U.S.

 THC vs CBD: What’s The Difference?

 THC and CBD are two main compounds in cannabis with distinct effects and properties.
 THC is psychoactive, causing a "high," while CBD is not intoxicating.
-THC binds to cannabinoid receptors in the brain, leading to various effects, while CBD interacts differently with the endocannabinoid system.
+THC binds to cannabinoid receptors in the brain, leading to various effects of cannabis, while CBD interacts differently with the endocannabinoid system.

 This compound is often restricted due to its psychoactive nature, while CBD is legal in many places if derived from industrial hemp.
 Consider legal regulations and consult healthcare professionals for personalized advice on these products.